 Zuchons are such good companions because of their gentle and emotionally intelligent nature.

 These dogs are often very in tune with their owners and you may find that they will try and cheer up a family member when they are upset or ill.
-These dogs are great emotional support animals and are also good companions for the elderly because of their devoted and sweet disposition.
+These dogs are great emotional support animals and like the Bichon Frise are also good companions for the elderly because of their devoted and sweet disposition.

 How easy are Zuchons to Train?

 Zuchons are generally easy to train because they are smart and driven to please their owners.
 The best way to train this type of dog is with plenty of positive attention and praise for good behavior.
 Zuchons thrive on attention and will quickly learn what makes you happy.
 On the other hand, these pups don’t respond well to negative tones or physical punishment.

 Their intelligence can also make them a bit stubborn which is usually discovered during housetraining.
 The best way to get through to your stubborn Zuchon is with plenty of patience and positive reinforcement.